 During the “Black Women’s Health Discussion Circle” (Abebé de Ouro Humanitarian Center-CHAO), Mother Jaci guided participants in a reflection that placed race at the center of the discussion.
 The group discussed Black women’s health, the burdens they bear, and the challenges of existence.
 Despite the emotional nature of the topic, Mother Jaci facilitated the circle with great care and sensitivity.
 At the end, she emphasized the significance of bringing her activity to the Festival.

-“We brought a discussion on Black women’s health in the context of maturity to the Sustainable Favela Festival, addressing not just illness and access to public health services, but also the suffering caused by poverty and the losses we endure daily.
+“We brought a discussion on women’s health among mature Black women, to the Sustainable Favela Festival, addressing not just illness and access to public health services, but also the suffering caused by poverty and the losses we endure daily.
 We came here to talk about the importance of community in this woman’s life, because she cannot heal herself.
 This Festival is beautiful!
 It gave us a warm, welcoming space where we could gather and truly listen to one another.
 It is a space of healing and connection.
 I feel deeply moved.
-I have long awaited the day we could step outside the terreiro [sacred spaces of Afro-Brazilian religious worship]!
-This project comes from a Candomblé terreiro in Itaipuaçu, where I have served the community for five years.
+I have long awaited the day when we could step outside the terreiro [sacred space of Afro-Brazilian religious worship]!
+Our project comes from a Candomblé terreiro in Itaipuaçu, where I have served the community for five years.
 It is so meaningful for us to leave our community and share what we do with a wider audience.
 There are so many people who need to be heard, so many things that still need to be told.
 We don’t want to talk about pain anymore—we want to say that healing is possible.
 But healing is only possible when you are embraced by someone who truly understands what you are feeling.
 And that is exactly what today’s Festival is about.” — Mother Jaci

 At the “Spa: Medicinal Herb Care” (Agroecological Providência), participants could enjoy teas made with medicinal and relaxing herbs, as well as indulge in a foot soak.
 Set in an intimate and welcoming space, the atmosphere was serene, and the soothing aromas were noticeable even to those approaching the room where the activity was held.